Moremar/tuto-angular/README.txt

 - builtin backend integration
 - complete rewrite of its predecessor AngularJS

-An Angular App is composed of several elements :
+An Angular app is composed of several elements :
  - components  : representing one element of the app (TS + HTML + CSS)
  - modules     : grouping building blocks (components, services, directives ...) by functionality Small apps may have only one module.